thomasmueller/bau-lang/README.md

 * Multi-threading support is limited to what C supports.
 * Coroutines are not supported.
 * `goto` and labels are not supported.
-* `continue` is not currently supported (it is implemented, but might be removed later).
-* `switch` is not supported, to simplify the language.
-The compiler is supposed to internally uses the same performance optimisations as if there was a switch statement.
 * String interpolation is not supported to simplify the language.
   Instead, use an arrays of strings.
 As commas are optional, this is short.
 * Dynamic dispatch is not supported.